mestocks/gwas-workshop/README.md

 ```
 Using the `summary()` command, you can see that the *p*-values in the `P1df` column have been adjusted to account for multiple testing and indicate the proportion of permutations yielding a more significant *p*-value than that observed in the real data.

+##Population stratification

+Structure can create artificial associations between markers and phenotypes.
+In natural populations, there are a number of ways to use non-causal markers to account for any population stratification.
+We will look at two methods:

+1. The first method uses all markers in the dataset to measure the level of statification within the population.
+This value (known as &lambda)

 ##References